Musicals next in line for Chinese superstar Karen Mok

 “I’d love to, you know, present my songs in a different way, in a different format, at some point in time I’m not going to be doing my pop concerts anymore,” she said.

 “But then I’d like to be able to create like, you know, something huge like, I don’t know, maybe ‘Les Mis,’ (‘Les Miserables’) you know, that sort of thing.
-So I don’t know I’m very greedy when it comes to creating content.
+So I don’t know, I’m very greedy when it comes to creating content.
 I want everything.”

 It’s no normal retirement then for Mok.